liquidmetal-dev/flintlock/docs/proposals/0204-root-volume-options.md

   identified by digest (EROFS via the erofs snapshotter in block mode, or a flattened ext4 published as an artifact).
 Each VM gets that base as a read-only drive plus a fresh writable raw disk.
-The guest's init assembles an overlayfs (the pattern used by E2B, Ignite, and AWS Lambda; see section 9).
+The guest's init assembles an overlayfs (the pattern of firecracker-containerd's image builder and of E2B's early design; see section 9.
+E2B today, Ignite and AWS Lambda overlay on the host side instead).
 * **Capture.** Reflink or copy the writable disk while paused.
 Milliseconds with reflink.
 Both VMMs.
 * **First VM start.** The first use of an image on a host builds or pulls the